Seahawks withdraw offer to receiver Malik Turner so he’s now a free agent

 Turner played in 15 games for Seattle last year with three starts and finished with 15 catches for 245 yards and one touchdown, which came in a win at Philadelphia.

 He saw increasing playing time late in the year as the Seahawks searched for a third receiver — and after the loss of Josh Gordon to suspension — including getting a start in the playoff loss at Green Bay when he was on the field for 27 snaps, or 44 percent of all offensive snaps.
-Turner played 30 percent of the snaps in four of Seattle’s last eight games, including the playoff.
+Turner played 30 percent of the snaps in four of Seattle’s last eight games, including the playoffs.

 But Turner had no catches in the loss at Green Bay on three targets, and had a critical drop on Seattle’s final possession.
-The play came on a first-and-10 at the Seattle 37 with 4:13 left and had he caught it the Seahawks would likely have had the ball around midfield.
+The play came on first-and-10 at the Seattle 37 with 4:13 left.
+Had he caught it, the Seahawks would likely have had the ball around midfield.

-Instead, left with a second-and-10, Russell Wilson’s next pass was incomplete and then he was sacked on third down and the Seahawks were forced to punt, and then never got the ball again.
+Instead, left with a second-and-10, Russell Wilson’s next pass was incomplete and then he was sacked on third down and the Seahawks were forced to punt.
+They never got the ball again.

-The move leaves the Seahawks with seven receivers on its roster: Tyler Lockett, DK Metcalf, Phillip Dorsett, John Ursua, David Moore, Penny Hart and Cody Thompson.
+The move leaves the Seahawks with seven receivers on their roster: Tyler Lockett, DK Metcalf, Phillip Dorsett, John Ursua, David Moore, Penny Hart and Cody Thompson.

 Moore was given a tender as a restricted free agent $2.13 million and being tendered means Seattle can match any offer he would receiver and keep him.
 The deadline for restricted free agents to sign offer sheets is Friday.

 While the Seahawks added Dorsett to compete as a third receiver behind Lockett and Metcalf, Seattle is sure to add to its receiving corps via free agency and the draft.
-The draft is considered especially strong in receivers and Seattle would well use a pick or two on receivers, and could also sign an undrafted free agent or two, as well.
+The draft is considered especially strong in receivers and Seattle could well use a pick or two on receivers, and could also sign an undrafted free agent or two, as well.

-Seattle is also thought willing to re-sign Gordon should his suspension be lifted.
+Seattle is also thought to be willing to re-sign Gordon should his suspension be lifted.
 But at the moment, he remains indefinitely suspended for violating the league’s rules on substances of abuse, and it’s unclear when that may be lifted.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.